 For small breeds and kittens, we ask new owners to give Doc Roy's® Forti-Cal™ Gel

 for the first month.
 During the first week, administer three times a day; twice a day for the second week, and then once a day until over 4 pounds.
 Yes, this is a high-calorie approach, but the vitamins tend to keep kittens and puppies on food.
 The key to shipping babies is get them on food and keep them eating.
 Consistent growth will keep them healthy.

-Parasites start with mom (Read Managing Parasites
+Parasites start with mom (Read Managing Parasites in Dogs and Cats

 ) and follow through the first week in a new home.
 We must control Giardia and Coccidia.
 Both are big issues.

 For years, veterinarians have recommended giving Ponazuril (Marquis®